ray-project/ray/doc/source/cluster/vms/getting-started.rst

 For a full reference on the Ray Cluster CLI tools, please refer to :ref:`the cluster commands reference <cluster-commands>`.

-While these tools are useful for ad-hoc execution on the Ray Cluster, the recommended way to execute an application on a Ray Cluster is to use :ref:`Ray Jobs <ray-jobs>`.
+While these tools are useful for ad-hoc execution on the Ray Cluster, the recommended way to execute an application on a Ray Cluster is to use :ref:`Ray Jobs <jobs-quickstart>`.
 Check out the :ref:`quickstart guide <jobs-quickstart>` to get started!

 Deleting a Ray Cluster
 ----------------------